Asyno/TariffCreator/README.md

 <a href="https://github.com/Asyno/TariffCreator/releases">Download Installer and Manual</a>

 <br />
-<h2>How-to run</h2>
+<h2>How-to run the program</h2>
-1. load the install packet from the provided link and open the zip.
+1. Download the install packet from the provided link and open the zip.
-2. start the setup.exe; the following dialogue will guide you through the installation.
+2. Start the setup.exe; the following dialogue will guide you through the installation.

 <br />
 <h2>How-to update</h2>